trias-project/occ-cube/README.md

 Lithuania | LT
 Romania | RO

+Both data cubes and taxonomic compendiums are not saved in this repository as some of them are large files.
+They are published on zenodo.
+See [Occurrence cubes at species level for European countries](https://zenodo.org/doi/10.5281/zenodo.3637910).

 ## Repo structure

 The repository structure is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
 Files and directories indicated with `GENERATED` should not be edited manually.